-2) MATH s21, which the department encourages taking during Short Term of the first year;
+MATH s21.
+Introduction to Abstraction, which the department encourages taking during Short Term of the first year

-3) MATH 301 and 309, which the department encourages taking before beginning a senior thesis or the senior seminar;
+2) Both of the following, which the department encourages taking before beginning a senior thesis or the senior seminar:

-5) completion of either a one-semester thesis (MATH 457 or 458), a two-semester thesis (MATH 457–458), or the senior seminar (MATH 395).
+5) Completion of either a one-semester thesis (MATH 457 or 458), a two-semester thesis (MATH 457–458), or the senior seminar (MATH 495).
 The thesis option requires departmental approval.
-Students satisfy their [W3] requirement by successful completion of either a thesis or MATH 395, the senior seminar.
+Students satisfy their [W3] requirement by successful completion of either a thesis or MATH 495, the senior seminar.

 Major Courses Taken Elsewhere.
 Of the nine courses (205, 206, 301, 309, s21, and four electives) required for the mathematics major, up to four may be taken at other institutions, in off-campus study programs, or in other Bates departments.
 These courses are subject to these limitations:

-1) At least one of 301 (Real Analysis) and 309 (Abstract Algebra) must be completed at Bates.
+1) At least one of MATH 301 (Real Analysis) and MATH 309 (Abstract Algebra I) must be completed at Bates.

-2) s21 (Introduction to Abstraction) must be completed at Bates.
+2) MATH s21 (Introduction to Abstraction) must be completed at Bates.

 3) At least two of the four elective mathematics courses must be completed at Bates, and listed or cross-listed in the Bates mathematics department.